Netherlands flag Netherlands: Business Environment

 Reduced Tax Rate

-A reduced rate of 9% applies to foodstuffs (as goods and as services); books (hard copy as well as electronic publications); paintings and other “cultural goods”; entrance to museums, concerts and similar events; passenger transport; hotel accommodation.
+A reduced rate of 9% applies to foodstuffs (as goods and as services); books (hard copy as well as electronic publications); paintings and other “cultural goods”; entrance to museums, concerts and similar events; passenger transport; and hotel accommodation.

 Other Consumption Taxes